chaithawat21/chaithawat21/README.md

 # Hey there!
 I'm Chai :fire:

-I'm currently learning to code and practice every day.
+I'll never stop learning to code and practice every day.

 ---